 School-based Sexuality and Respectful Relationships Education is one of the core learning and teaching responsibilities a school undertakes to equip its students for a safe, healthy and fulfilling adult life.
-Sexuality and Respectful Relationships Education occurs within a whole-of-school approach, is developmentally appropriate, and is achieved through a partnership between the school, families and the community.
-It is compulsory for Victorian, government schools to provide Sexuality and Respectful Relationships Education within the Health and Physical Education (H&PE) and Interpersonal Development domains.
+Sexuality and Respectful Relationships Education occurs within a whole-school approach, that is developmentally appropriate, and is achieved through a partnership between the school, families and the community.
+It is compulsory for Victorian Government schools to provide Sexuality and Respectful Relationships Education within the Health and Physical Education (H&PE) and Interpersonal Development domains.

 Sexuality and Respectful Relationships Education will:

 - Promote collaborative relationships between the school community and the broader community, in the planning and implementation of sexuality and relationships education, responding to cultural and social needs of the school community.

 - Assist students to understand the legal context relating to sexual behaviour, gender and equal opportunities and make students aware of sources of help and acquire the skills and confidence to use them.